 - Configure your client software to use the certificate during the TLS handshake.

-- For PSD2 APIs, you must use a Qualified Certificate for Website Authentication (QWAC certificate).
-Use a certificate issued by the Qualified Trust Service Provider of your choice.
+For PSD2 APIs, you are required to use a Qualified Certificate for Website Authentication (QWAC certificate, issued by a qualified trust service provider of your choice).

 Step 2: Register the certificate on the Rabobank Developer Portal

 Info: Register your app before registering the TLS certificate.
 You can only register one TLS certificate per app.